HLTH SC 1001 - Essentials of Neuroscience

 1. Module 1: Introduction to Neuroscience: lecture series; formative online quiz at the end.

-2. Module 2: Cellular Neuroscience: lecture series and large group tutorial (Tutorial Group Exercise 1); summative online quiz at the end of the module.
+2. Module 2: Cellular Neuroscience: lecture series and tutorials (Tutorial 1 and 2); summative online quiz and critical analysis assignment at the end of the module.

-3. Module 3: Neuronal Communication: lecture series and large group tutorial (Tutorial Group Exercise 2); summative online quiz at the end of the module.
+3. Module 3: Neuronal Communication: lecture series and tutorials (Tutorial 3 and 4); summative online quiz at the end of the module.

-4. Module 4: Gross Neuroanatomy: lecture series and large group tutorial (Tutorial Group Exercise 3); summative online quiz at the end of the module.
+4. Module 4: Gross Neuroanatomy: lecture series and tutorial (Tutorial 5); summative online quiz and critical analysis assignment at the end of the module.

-5. Module 5: Sensation and Perception: lecture series and large group tutorial (Tutorial Group Exercise 4); summative online quiz at the end of the module.
+5. Module 5: Sensation and Movement: lecture series and tutorials (Tutorials 6-8); summative online quiz at the end of the module.

-6. Module 6: Brain and Behaviour: lecture series and large group tutorial (Tutorial Group Exercise 5); “ summative online quiz at the end of the module.
+6. Module 6: Brain and Behaviour: lecture series and tutorials (Tutorials 9 and 10); “ summative online quiz and critical analysis assignment at the end of the module.

-7. End of semester exam: The end of semester exam will consist of questions designed to test student understanding of the course material.
-This is a hurdle requirement, with the benchmark set at 40%.
+7. End of semester exam: The end of semester exam will consist of questions designed to test student understanding of the course material from Weeks 7-12.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: